abemscac/pies-doc/docs/react/use-ref.md

 :::

-Similar to DOM elements, you can get the instance of any child-class component by binding it to a `MutableRefObject<T>`.
+Similar to DOM nodes, you can get the instance of any child-class component by binding it to a `MutableRefObject<T>`.
 For example:

 ```tsx title="Parent.tsx" showLineNumbers
 import React, { useRef } from 'react'